Business Telephone lines - a guide for business owners

 Analogue telephone lines can still be found in business premises and residential properties throughout the UK.
 The analogue network is known as the PSTN (Public Switched Telephone Network).
 It enables you to make calls through your local telephone exchange, via a network of copper wires, but you need a telephone that’s plugged into the wall.

 Analogue telephone lines provide users with limited functionality.
-You can only have one telephone number per line (although you can have extensions, enabling you to have more than one handset), and you’ll only have access to basic call features.
+You can only have one telephone number per line (although you can have extensions, enabling you to have more than one handset), and you’ll only have access to essential call features.

 Digital telephone lines were first introduced in the late 1980s.
 They quickly became attractive options for businesses, as they provide far more functionality than analogue lines.
 Digital lines enable businesses to have multiple channels.
-They also allow companies to allocate Direct Dialling In (DDI) numbers to different departments and individual employees, so customers can get straight through to the person they need to speak to.
+They also allow companies to allocate Direct Dialing In (DDI) numbers to different departments and individual employees, so customers can get straight through to the person they need to speak to.

 As discussed in our previous post, however, ISDN and PSTN telephone lines’ days are numbered.
-If you run a business, it could therefore be the ideal time to switch to internet based business telephone lines.
+If you run a business, it could therefore be the ideal time to switch to internet-based business telephone lines.

-Internet Telephone Lines – SIP vs VoIP
+Internet telephone lines - SIP vs VoIP

 If you’re researching internet based telephony options for your business, you’ll find that two acronyms will keep cropping up: SIP and VOIP.